asyncapi/spec-json-schemas/migrations/Migrate to version 3.md

 # Migrating to version 3

-In version 3, only breaking change, is that the provided bundled schemas located under [schemas](../schemas) now use completely different `$id`s and definition namings.
+In version 3, the only breaking change is that the provided bundled schemas located under [schemas](../schemas) now use completely different `$id`s and definition namings.

-> If you do not manually access schemas under `definitions` you can upgrade the version without any problems.
+> If you don't manually access schemas under `definitions`, you can upgrade the version without any problems.

-Previously each definition would have it defined such as:
+Previously, each definition would have it defined as:

 ```json
 {